 - It's really, really cold!
 You'll be spending lots of time outside, so make sure to bundle up (more tips on that below).

 Wondering what to do once you get there?
 While not everything is open year-round, there are so many things to do in Niagara Falls in winter that it won't matter.
 And beyond seeing the falls, there really is something for everyone, whether you're into wine tasting, gambling, amusement parks, or pretty much anything else!

-Here are the best Niagara Falls winter activities on both sides of the border:
+Here are the best winter activities on both sides of the border:

 See Niagara Falls Frozen (U.S. and Canada)

-Undoubtedly, the coolest thing about visiting Niagara Falls in winter is that the falls may appear frozen.
-That’s right, appear frozen … the volume of water is so high that the falls never completely freeze over.
-But the falls really are spectacular in winter, especially when the surrounding grounds and trees are coated in ice and snow.
+Undoubtedly, the coolest thing about visiting the falls in winter is that the falls may appear frozen.
+That's right, appear frozen ... the volume of water is so high that the falls never completely freeze over.
+But the view really is spectacular, especially when the surrounding grounds and trees are coated in ice and snow.

 To truly understand the massive scale of the falls, I'd recommend viewing them from as many vantage points as possible.
 If you're coming from the U.S., start at Niagara Falls State Park.
 It was designed by Frederick Law Olmstead (a famous landscape architect), and it's America's oldest state park.
 You'll be able to get a great side view of the falls here, and you can experience the thrill of walking alongside (and over) the Niagara River as it rushes toward (and disappears over) the crest line of the falls.

 Once you cross into Canada, the full panoramic view comes into sight!
 You'll be able to see the American Falls and Bridal Veil Falls head on, walk along the edge of the Niagara Gorge, and get super close to the jaw-dropping power of Horseshoe Falls.
 Do not miss this view!

 For a truly unique view, take a helicopter ride over falls!

 View the Falls from a Free Observation Point (U.S.)